waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 41 (WHIRL ISLANDS):** Interior is 'pitch-black' (needs FLASH).
 - **Cianwood City:** Received SHUCKIE from a Rocker whose other Pokémon was stolen.
 - **Route 30 Ledge:** Confirmed one-way (down only).
 - **Olivine Lighthouse 1F Secret Passage:** The Sailor at (8, 2) is not a simple dialogue NPC.
 Hypotheses that pressing 'A' or 'B' would resolve the interaction have failed.
-The interaction appears to be a forced event.
+The hypothesis that walking into him would make him move also failed.
+The Sailor is an impassable obstacle, and this passage is a confirmed dead end.